 Getting information in a terminal window

-This is a series of useful commands you can enter at the shell prompt in a terminal window to obtain information about your system.
+This is a series of useful commands you can enter at the shell prompt

 - free provides memory information: total, used and free.

-- df -k provides the total, used and free space available in each file system, and the percentage of capacity used in each file system.
+free space available in each file system, and the percentage of

 - ps -aux provides a list of the processes running in your system, including their PID (which can be used in kill pid to end a process).